fewnew/art74-fall2018/small-assignments/06-photomosh/readme.md

 # PhotoMosh

-### Upload the file of your photo mosh in this folder.
+### Upload the .gif file of your photo mosh in this folder.